 Every year, the Big Give runs a matched funding event called the Christmas Challenge where you could have your donation matched, making your support to your favourite charity go even further!
-Our previous four Challenges have already raised over £30million for charities working all around the world – and we hope you will enjoy participating in our 2012 extravaganza!
+Our previous five Challenges have already raised over £40million for charities working all around the world – and we hope you will enjoy participating in our 2013 extravaganza!

 Please keep reading to find the answers to all your questions on this year’s Christmas Challenge: